danbender/animated-heart/README.md

 DBC!
 DBC!
 DBC!
 ==============

 A pulsating heart.
-Written in CSS 3.
-Only one div.
+Written in CSS 3 using only one div.